 That being said, Adobe XD is most popular with digital nomads that already have high design skills.
-Graphic designers and other creatives will have the upper hand when it comes to applying for jobs that require knowledge of the software.
+Graphic designers and other creatives will have the upper hand when it comes to applying for digital nomad jobs that require knowledge of the software.
 If you don’t have any experience, then we recommend developing your skills elsewhere before spending time on Adobe XD.

 If you are a designer, however, then this is a great opportunity for career progression.
 More and more digital nomads with design skills are turning to UX and UI design as a way to enhance their income.
 This is one of the most lucrative careers at the moment, so learning Adobe XD is the next logical step.